poshjosh/rate-limiter-javaee/README.md

   fully qualified class name as the rate-limit group name.

 - Narrow the specified properties to a specific method.
-For example, in this case, by using `com.myapplicatioon.web.rest.MyResource.greet(java.lang.String)` as the group name.
+For example, in this case, by using `com.myapplicatioon.web.rest.GreetingResource.greet(java.lang.String)` as the group name.

 Enjoy! :wink: